terraform-ibm-modules/terraform-ibm-cos/examples/replication/README.md

 - A basic VPC and subnet.
 - A Context Based Restriction (CBR) network zone containing the VPC.
 - Context Based Restriction (CBR) rules to only allow the COS instance and bucket to be accessible from within VPC over the private endpoint.

-This is a basic example with the COS instances and buckets in the same account, same resource group, and same region.
-Most use cases for replication will dictate different regions and/or accounts.
-This example uses a single rule to a single destination; other options are multiple rules, multiple destinations, selective replication, replication of deletes and bi-directional replication (add a rule to the target destination to write to the source).